populationgenomics/analysis-runner/README.md

   -d '{"ref": "main", "inputs": {"hail_version": "0.2.63.deveb7251e548b1"}}'
 ```

-CLI tool is shipped as a conda package.
+The CLI tool is shipped as a conda package.
 To build a new version,
 we use [bump2version](https://pypi.org/project/bump2version/).
 For example, to increment the patch section of the version tag 1.0.0 and make
 it 1.0.1, run: